openlawteam/tribute-contracts/website/docs/tutorial/extensions/HowToCreateAnExtension.md

       [
         entryAccessFlag(mySampleAdapter.address, {
           EXECUTE: true,  // the name of the ACL flag, that needs to be enabled.
-          // The flags deleclared here must match the flags declared in your new extension.
+          // The flags declared here must match the flags declared in your new extension.
         }),
       ],
       { from: owner }